 - Outlining the Situation

-- Identifying the Task That Had to be Performed
+- Recognising the Task That Had to be Performed

-- If a presentation comprises a list of actions, it’s a good idea to display the list on a slide or a flip chart.
-People have a tough time keeping more than three or four items straight in their head unless they see them displayed.
-As you go through your list in your presentation, you can point to each item on your chart or slide.
+- If a speech involves a list of actions, it is a excellent approach to illustrate the list on a slide or a flip chart.
+The audience may have a difficult time keeping more than three or four items straight in their head unless they see them displayed.

-- Revealing the results of a project entails answering a few basic questions: Did the project accomplish its goal?
-Were there any unforeseen consequences?
-What’s next?
+- Sharing the results of a project involves answering a few basic questions

 Public Speaking Course – Part 3